About the Program -Ph.D. in Counseling Psychology

 Climate of Safety: Climate of safety and trust for all that honors all opinions and perspectives.
 Recognition of strengths and growth potential of all individuals and systems.

-Diversity and Social Justice: Respect for diversity and values different from one’s own, including but not limited to issues of age, gender, gender identity and expression, race, ethnicity, culture, national origin, language, religion, faith and no faith, spirituality, sexual orientation, ability status, and socioeconomic status.
-This respect includes the process of self-examination, a no tolerance policy for bigotry, prejudice, harassment, and discrimination, and a commitment to serving as social change agents.
+Diversity and Social Justice: Respect for diversity and values different from one’s own, including but not limited to issues of age, gender, gender identity and expression, race, ethnicity, culture, national origin, language, religion, faith or no faith, spirituality, sexual orientation, ability status, and socioeconomic status.
+This respect includes the process of self-examination, a no tolerance policy for bigotry, prejudice, harassment, and discrimination.
+In addition, this includes a commitment to serving as social change agents through challenging structural inequities to reduce disparities and promote social justice.

 Ethics and Professionalism: Ethical behavior and professionalism, including adherence to the APA Ethical Principles and Code of Conduct and all the APA guidelines that address diversity issues.